kevinslin/aws-reference-notes/README.md

 This is a compilation of all **Note-able** areas of the AWS Docs, extracted from the AWS public documentation.

-I've started with just three AWS Services to make sure that the formatting and information is correct before expanding the scope to other services.
+I've started with just a few core AWS service to make sure that the formatting and information is useful before adding all 200+ services.

 ## Layout